UNESCO Sites in Italy: Exploring Italy’s World Heritage

 The Amalfi Coast (Campania)

-Recognized as a UNESCO cultural landscape, the Amalfi Coast offers dramatic geography and which reason why so many travellers flock to it every year.
+Recognized as a UNESCO cultural landscape, the Amalfi Coast offers dramatic geography, which is why so many travellers flock to it every year.

 • Top towns to visit: